kavyashar2/kavyashar2/README.md

 - 👋 Hi, I’m @kavyashar2
-- 🌱 I’m currently a Computer Science and Engineering major at Santa Clara University
+- 🌱 I graduated from Santa Clara University with a Bachelor's Degree in Computer Science and Engineering
-- 📫 I am a rising senior and will graduate in June 2025!
+- 📫 Class of 2025!
 - 😄 Pronouns: she/her